 A subscription is to be payable by members, which may be annually or multi-year.

-The subscription amounts may be altered by the Board of Management.
+The amount of the subscription is determined by the Board and may be altered by the Board from time to time.

-The subscription of a member is due and payable on or before the first day of the financial year of SLT.
+The subscription of a member, other than honorary members, is due and payable on the anniversary of the entry of their name in the register of members either:

+annually; or

+if a multi-year subscription has been paid, then at such time as the years that the multi-year payment represented have elapsed.

+A member may be removed from the register of members if his or her subscription has not been paid within one month of the date of a notice to the member that subscription is due.]

-FINANCIAL YEAR
+33. FINANCIAL YEAR

-The financial year of SLT is the period beginning on 01 July in one year and ending on 30 June the next following year.
+The financial year of SLT is the period beginning on 01 July in one year and ending on 30 June the following year.

-NOTICES
+34. NOTICES